poffdeluxe/state-fin-api/README.md

 ## Demo
-A demo instance is currently running on Heroku at: https://state-fin-api.herokuapp.com At the moment, the demo instance only has data for the state of Texas
+A demo instance is currently running on Heroku at: https://state-fin-api.herokuapp.com At the moment, the demo instance only has data for the state of Texas and Michigan